 Admission Requirements & Details

 The information regarding admissions below may give you an idea of the students University of Colorado at Boulder accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting into CU Boulder.
+The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted